 On the eleventh day, Italian journalists destroyed their support 109" when they knocked over an oil stove which they were using inside the rear of the vehicle.
 The fire spread to the jerry cans strapped to the Land Rover.
 The resulting fireball caused the roof to fly off the Land Rover to a height of several feet.
 Luckily all those involved escaped without major injury.
 Amazingly, despite being gutted by fire, the engine of the vehicle still ran!
 The vehicle was recovered to flat ground and left be rescued.

 Despite being small in comparison with some of the later events, the Camel Trophy machine was already a sizeable operation.
-At one point, the convoy was running low on diesel so the competitors pushed through into the night to reach a refuelling point, only to find that the fuel transporter was stranded fourteen miles away through the jungle.
+At one point, the convoy was running low on diesel so the competitors pushed through into the night to reach a refueling point, only to find that the fuel transporter was stranded fourteen miles away through the jungle.
 Three of the team vehicles spent the rest of the night ferrying barrels of diesel from the stricken tanker to the camp.
 Later on in the event, having successfully made their way out of the jungle, the participants' Land Rovers and axes were used to lengthen a runway to allow a supply 'plane to land with much needed food and fuel.

 The Camel Trophy doctor proved to be a valuable asset not just to the teams, but also to the local villagers as he administered medical aid and held clinics in small villages along the route, the first recorded incidence of what was to become a fairly normal Camel Trophy procedure in the coming years.